FARM1120 – Pharmacist, Patient and Society

 If you fail to pass the HSE-courses within the set deadlines you will not be allowed to continue the study program until the courses are passed, i.e. the following year at the earliest.

-- 46 hours other types of student active teaching - job shadowing, excursions, role plays, student peer review of another group's assignments, reflection notes, project assignment and presentation of this.
+- 46 hours other types of student active teaching - job shadowing, excursions, reflection notes, project assignment and presentation of this, and peer-review.

 Examination support material